 I was surrounded by lovely women who prayed for me, with me, over me, and it was Tish (if you’ve read my new book, you know this isn’t the first time God has used her to speak a rhema into my life!) who sat back and told me her story.
 About how when she was struggling with this same thing with her children, she stumbled on a verse in Psalms that talked about anger.

 “It said to go to your bed, so I took it literally!” she explained.
 “When I felt like I was going to lose it, I ran to my bedroom and laid down on my bed and stayed there until I was under control.”

-This wasn’t the first time I’d heard this idea.
-In fact, I’m sure I’d advised people in the past to take deep breaths and count to ten before responding or some such something.
+This wasn’t the first time I’d heard about “putting yourself in timeout” persay.
+In fact, I’m sure I’d advised people in the past to take deep breaths and count to ten before responding (or some such something).
 But this was the first time I experienced the need to temper-train myself from the middle of child-rearing.